Symposium P3Venti

 It is pleasing to see that there is a lot of interest in P3Venti and that this fits within the larger pandemic preparedness program of the government, the Ministry of Health, Welfare and Sport.
 Efforts are still being made within the program to generate as many results as possible that offer actionable perspectives.

-The initial results show that existing ventilation facilities are not yet optimally utilized, and there is much room for improvement.
+The initial results showed that existing ventilation facilities are not yet optimally utilized, and there is much room for improvement.
 It is also fascinating to see how interactions in time and distance between residents and staff in long-term care take place.
 The time residents spend in contact with each other and with staff beyond the 1.5-meter distance is significantly greater than within this 1.5-meter distance.
 The effectiveness of samplers also varies considerably.
 The result of measuring infectious virus thus depends on the type of samplers used.
 There is also more insight into how decisions are made by policymakers and directors/managers and how that process can be supported.
 All of this is consistent with experiences from several foreign programs.

 Read more about the biographies of the speakers and download the presentations they gave.